NetForemost/shopify-dev-interview-1/README.md

 In this test, you will work with a blank Shopify store and the provided requirements to create a functional store that covers the following topics:

 - Basic Shopify store setup
+- Product and collection management
 - Customization of the theme using Liquid
-- Product and collection management
+- Advance customization using javascript

 ## Assessment 📋
 Your work will be evaluated based on the following criteria: